riyazwalikar/ibreak.software/content/post/using-sql-injection-to-perform-ssrf-xspa-attacks.md

 A `ORA-12541: TNS:no listener` or a `TNS:operation timed out` is a sign that the TCP port is closed, whereas a `ORA-29263: HTTP protocol error` or data is a sign that the port is open.

-Another package I have used in the past with varied success is the <a href="https://docs.oracle.com/database/121/ARPLS/t_dburi.htm#ARPLS71705" target="_blank"> `GETCLOB()` method of the `HTTPURITYPE` Oracle abstract type</a> that allows you to interact with a URL and provides support for the HTTP protocol.
-The `GETCLOB()` method is used to fetch the GET response from a URL as a <a href="https://docs.oracle.com/javadb/10.10.1.2/ref/rrefclob.html" target="_blank">CLOB data type.
+Another package I have used in the past with varied success is the <a href="https://docs.oracle.com/database/121/ARPLS/t_dburi.htm#ARPLS71705" target="_blank" rel="noopener noreferrer"> `GETCLOB()` method of the `HTTPURITYPE` Oracle abstract type</a> that allows you to interact with a URL and provides support for the HTTP protocol.
+The `GETCLOB()` method is used to fetch the GET response from a URL as a <a href="https://docs.oracle.com/javadb/10.10.1.2/ref/rrefclob.html" target="_blank" rel="noopener noreferrer">CLOB data type.

 ```